-B. USE OF FUNDS: The Cooperating Entity shall use moneys received under this Agreement only for the purposes of accomplishing the Project.
+C. USE OF FUNDS: The Cooperating Entity shall use moneys received under this Agreement only for the purposes of accomplishing the Project.

-C. CLOSING PROCEDURES FOR PROJECT FUNDING AND ACQUISITION: No funds shall be disbursed under this Agreement prior to TNC receipt and approval of photocopies of the following:
+- D. CLOSING PROCEDURES FOR PROJECT FUNDING AND ACQUISITION: No funds shall be disbursed under this Agreement prior to TNC receipt and approval of photocopies of the following: - 1.
+The fully executed purchase and sale agreement for the Premises or conservation easement therein; - 2.
+Current appraisal (completed within one year of closing) of the Premises or conservation easement; - 3.
+Current environmental assessment of the Premises (completed within one year of closing), evidencing no environmental factors which negatively affect the conservation or fair market value of the Premises; - 4.
+Property survey showing: - a) that the boundaries of the Premises are not in dispute; - b) that there are no encroachments that would interfere with the use of the Premises for

-- 1. The fully executed purchase and sale agreement for the Premises or conservation easement therein: - 2.
-Current appraisal of the Premises or conservation easement; - 3.
-Current environmental assessment of the Premises, evidencing no environmental factors which negatively affect the conservation or fair market value of the Premises; - 4.
-Property survey showing: - a) that the boundaries of the Premises are not in dispute; - b) that there are no encroachments that would interfere with the use of the Premises for their intended purposes under this Agreement and - c) the coordinates for at least two corners of the Premises; - 5.
+- their intended purposes under this Agreement and c) the coordinates for at least two corners of the Premises; - 5.
 Current title insurance commitment; - 6.
 For fee acquisition, the final deed draft; and for conservation easements, the final easement draft, together with a copy of the current owner's deed; - 7.
 Executed Notice of Project Agreement, in the form attached hereto as Exhibit C; - 8.
 An original counterpart of an escrow letter provided by TNC for receipt and disbursement of funds at closing, which has been countersigned by the Cooperating Entity's approved closing agent; - 9.
 Draft settlement statement indicating proposed disbursement of funds.